-Being disconnected puts the body in doubt or bring on sudden vulnerability, since there’s no continual Other with whom you’re bouncing off continual information pings.
+Being disconnected from digital media puts the body in doubt or bring on sudden vulnerability, since there’s no continual Other with whom you’re bouncing off continual information pings.
 In essence, in the digital era, we echo-locate the self.

 Notes and images from talk on Data Stewardship at Social Media & Society Conference preconference at Ryerson University.
 Impact method for Data Ethics.